Class RBFNetwork<T>

 The points ci are often called the centers of the RBF networks, which can be randomly selected from training data, or learned by some clustering method (e.g. k-means), or learned together with weight parameters undergo a supervised learning processing (e.g. error-correction learning).

-Popular choices for φ comprise the Gaussian function and the so called thin plate splines.
+Popular choices for φ comprise the Gaussian function and the so-called thin plate splines.
 The advantage of the thin plate splines is that their conditioning is invariant under scaling.
-Gaussian, multi-quadric and inverse multi-quadric are infinitely smooth and and involve a scale or shape parameter, r0 > 0.
+Gaussian, multi-quadric and inverse multi-quadric are infinitely smooth and involve a scale or shape parameter, r0 > 0.
 Decreasing r0 tends to flatten the basis function.
 For a given function, the quality of approximation may strongly depend on this parameter.
 In particular, increasing r0 has the effect of better conditioning (the separation distance of the scaled points increases).

 A variant on RBF networks is normalized radial basis function (NRBF) networks, in which we require the sum of the basis functions to be unity.
 NRBF arises more naturally from a Bayesian statistical perspective.
 However, there is no evidence that either the NRBF method is consistently superior to the RBF method, or vice versa.